 The Sovrin Foundation

-The Sovrin Foundation is a private-sector, international non-profit that was established to govern the world’s first self-sovereign identity (SSI) network.
+The Sovrin Foundation is a 501 (c)(4) nonprofit organization established to administer the Trust Framework governing the Sovrin Network, a public service utility enabling self-sovereign identity on the internet.
 The Internet is missing a layer for secure identity which is currently costing us hundreds of billions of dollars each year.
 The Sovrin Foundation is showing the world that when we control our own identities, many exciting and liberating possibilities are at our fingertips.